Glossary

 Although the pro forma invoice is intended to confirm the details of the order, the final charges are subject to change depending on circumstances.
 It's a good practice to note this on the pro forma invoice.

 The main reason for using a pro forma invoice is to help streamline and smooth out the sales process.
-It's a way for a seller to communicate the price of goods or services and for the buyer to agree to the terms of the pro forma invoice before making the transaction official.
+It's a way for a seller to communicate the price of goods or services and for the buyer to review the terms of the pro forma invoice before making the transaction official.

-How does BILL Help with Invoice Processing?
+How does BILL help with invoice processing?

-BILL provides buyers and sellers a faster and easier way to process invoices.
-If you're a seller, convert your pro forma invoice to a final invoice in your accounting software, and BILL will help streamline and manage the accounts receivable process.
-Buyers can use BILL's accounts payable product to review and approve the invoices they receive and then pay them according to the payment terms.
-To learn more about how it works, sign up for a risk-free trial.
+If you're a seller, simply convert your pro forma invoice to a final invoice in your accounting software, and BILL will help streamline and manage the accounts receivable process.